Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - Disk threshold shall be predefined as 70%, 80%, 90%
 	 -
  - Service Monitoring
-	 - Monitor the System core services   '.
+	 - It should monitor the core systemd services .
 Other service can be added to list when it expands the core list.
-	 - Generate the system ready syslog message when the core services are up and port initailation is done.
+	 - Generate  'system ready' syslog message when the core services are up and port initailation is done.
-	 - Generate system not ready message when only the service goes down.
+	 - Generate 'system not ready' syslog message when one of the service goes down.